The Fleet's In

-The Fleet's In is a 1942 movie musical produced by Paramount Pictures, directed by Victor Schertzinger, and starring Dorothy Lamour and William Holden.
-Although sharing the title of the 1928 Paramount film starring Clara Bow and Jack Oakie, it was not a remake.
-It was actually the second film version of the 1933 Kenyon Nicholson-Charles Robinson stage play Sailor, Beware!, enlivened with songs by Schertzinger and lyricist Johnny Mercer.
-The score, under the musical direction of Victor Young, includes the popular hits "Tangerine", "Arthur Murray Taught Me Dancing in a Hurry" and "I Remember You".
+The Fleet's In is a 1942 American romantic musical comedy film directed by Victor Schertzinger.
+Produced and released by Paramount Pictures, it stars Dorothy Lamour, William Holden and Eddie Bracken.
+Although sharing the title of the 1928 Paramount film starring Clara Bow and Jack Oakie, it is not a remake.
+It is instead the second film adaptation of the 1933 Kenyon Nicholson and Charles Robinson stage play "Sailor, Beware!", the first being Lady Be Careful from 1936.

+Enlivened with songs by Schertzinger and lyricist Johnny Mercer.
+The score, under the musical direction of Victor Young, introduced the songs "Tangerine", "Arthur Murray Taught Me Dancing in a Hurry" and "I Remember You", which all went on to become hits and are part of the Great American Songbook.

 Jimmy Dorsey and his band are prominently featured in the movie.
-Supporting cast members include Eddie Bracken, singers Betty Jane Rhodes and Cass Daley, and Betty Hutton in her film debut.
+Supporting cast members singers Betty Jane Rhodes, Cass Daley, and Betty Hutton in her film debut.
 This was the final film of Schertzinger's long directorial career.
-He died in October 1941, before this production's release.